LLaVAShield: Safeguarding Multimodal Multi-Turn Dialogues in Vision-Language Models: MMDS Dataset Construction

-With the widespread deployment of multimodal vision-language interactions, associated safety risks are rapidly proliferating across increasingly diverse application scenarios.
-Prior work ~\citep{chi2024llama,helff2024llavaguard,ying2024safebench} provides valuable foundations for multimodal safety evaluation and defense; however, their taxonomies remain incomplete and struggle to comprehensively capture the complex risk types that arise in multi-turn vision-language dialogues.

-Building upon this, we propose a more systematic and comprehensive safety risk taxonomy comprising 8 primary dimensions and 60 sub-dimensions (see Figure \ref{fig:taxonomy}).
-Each sub-dimension has a clear, formal definition.
-Furthermore, cases that do not violate any dimension are labeled as \texttt{N/A: Not Applicable}.
+\textbf{Safety-Risk Taxonomy.} Building on and extending prior work~\cite{helff2024llavaguard,liu2024mm,qu2025unsafebench,gu2024mllmguard,inan2023llama}, we construct a systematic safety risk taxonomy comprising 8 primary dimensions and 60 subdimensions.~\cref{fig:primary_dim} summarizes the primary dimensions.
+To ensure rigor and consistency, each subdimension is given a clear, standardized definition.
+Instances that do not violate any of these dimensions are labeled \texttt{NA: None applying}.
+See Appendix \ref{app:safety-risk-taxonomy} for details.

+\textbf{Malicious Intent Generation.} To obtain diverse malicious intents across the policy dimensions, we use few-shot prompting to synthesize samples.
+First, we write one seed example per subdimension and provide Qwen3-32B~\cite{yang2025qwen3} with the primary dimensions, the subdimensions, their standardized definitions, and the seed example to expand into candidates that cover the taxonomy.
+We then perform quality control and deduplication, removing low-quality or near-duplicate items.
+In total, we obtain 348 valid malicious intents (see \cref{fig:intent_dist}).
+See Appendix \ref{app:malicious intent generation} for details.

+\textbf{Image Mining.} To obtain images aligned with each malicious intent, we follow a three-step procedure.
+First, we apply few-shot prompting with GPT-4o~\cite{hurst2024gpt} to automatically extract core keywords and phrases from each intent.
+Next, we retrieve candidate images from Google Images and Bing Images, perform quality filtering, and assess semantic consistency with CLIP~\cite{radford2021learning}, selecting the highest-similarity candidates to ensure relevance and representativeness.
+Finally, we use GPT-4o to generate high-quality descriptions for each retained image, thereby providing richer information.
+Further details are provided in Appendix \ref{app:image-mining}.